elentok/ror-bootcamp/index.rst

 * when ordering a pizza or a burger, ask for the phone number first

-  * if it doesn't exist, ask for the client's phone and address
+  * if it doesn't exist, ask for the client's name and address
   * if it does exist, say "Welcome back {client's name}"

 * store only the phone number in the orders